 The 1992 World Cup

-In 1992, the South African team did extremely well to make it to the semi finals and it seemed like they could go all the way but they came up against Sri Lanka which seemed to be a formidable team but South Africa dug deep and brought it down to 22 runs from 13 balls but the play was interrupted by rain.
-Due to miscalculation by the team, they were left with 22 runs to scare in just one ball after the rain delay.
+In 1992, the South African team performed exceptionally well, making it to the semi-finals.
+It seemed like they could go all the way, but they came up against Sri Lanka, a formidable team.
+South Africa fought hard and brought the equation down to 22 runs from 13 balls, but the play was interrupted by rain.
+Due to miscalculation, they were left with 22 runs to score in just one ball after the rain delay.

 The 2003 World Cup

-In 2003, the Rainbow Nation hosted the World Cup and were the heavy favorites to win it as their team comprised of superstars like Shaun Pollock, Allan Donald, Gary Kirsten and Jacques Kallis.
-Unfortunately, they failed to progress from the group stages due to a misunderstanding of how many runs they needed to score in a game that was again affected by the rain.
+In 2003, South Africa hosted the World Cup and were heavy favorites to win, with a team comprising superstars like Shaun Pollock, Allan Donald, Gary Kirsten, and Jacques Kallis.
+Unfortunately, they failed to progress from the group stages due to a misunderstanding of how many runs they needed in a rain-affected game.

-Due to similar slumps in later years and after failing to win any of the major ICC trophies even after reaching advanced stages of the tournament, the team earned the nick name of “chokers”.
+Due to similar slumps in later years, and after failing to win any major ICC trophies despite reaching advanced stages of tournaments, the team earned the nickname “chokers.”

 South African Cricket Team Records